Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: THE KERYGMA OF THE EARLY CHURCH

 8:35 "Philip opened his mouth" This shows the centrality of the OT passage concerning "the Suffering Servant" to gospel proclamation.
-I believe Jesus, Himself, showed the early church how these ancient prophecies applied to Himself (cf. Luke 24:27).
+I believe Jesus, Himself, showed the early church how these ancient prophecies applied to Himself when He ate with the two on the road to Emmaus (cf. Luke 24:27).

 SPECIAL TOPIC: A SUFFERING MESSIAH